LibraStack/Match3-SDK/README.md

 }
 ```

-## Create Game Board Fill Strategy
+### Create game board fill strategy

 ...

-## :dart: Roadmap
+## :dart: ToDo

-If you want to see a new feature feel free to [create a new issue](https://github.com/ChebanovDD/MatchSweets/issues/new).
 Here are some features which are either under way or planned:

 - [ ] Add tests
 - [ ] Build .unitypackage
 - [ ] Publish on Asset Store
 - [ ] Optimize `ItemsDrop` & `ItemsRollDown` fill strategies

-If you'd like to give any of these a shot feel free to contribute. // Link
+## :scroll: Contributing

+You may contribute in several ways like creating new features, fixing bugs or improving documentation and examples.
+Find more information in *CONTRIBUTING.md*.

+### Report a bug

+If you find a bug in the source code, please [create bug report](https://github.com/ChebanovDD/MatchSweets/issues/new?assignees=ChebanovDD&labels=bug&template=bug_report.md&title=).

+> Please browse [existing issues](https://github.com/ChebanovDD/MatchSweets/issues) to see whether a bug has previously been reported.

+### Request a feature

+If you have an idea, or you're missing a capability that would make development easier, please [submit feature request](https://github.com/ChebanovDD/MatchSweets/issues/new?assignees=ChebanovDD&labels=enhancement&template=feature_request.md&title=).

+> If a similar feature request already exists, don't forget to leave a "+1" or add additional information, such as your thoughts and vision about the feature.

-## :star: Show your support
+### Show your support

-Give a star if this project helped you!
+Give a :star: if this project helped you!

 <a href="https://www.buymeacoffee.com/chebanovdd" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-orange.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>